aliyousefiaan/myt-devops-assignment/README.md

 #### External Secrets Operator
 Syncs secrets from AWS Secrets Manager into Kubernetes secrets.
-The applications retrieves database credentials and other sensitive values from these secrets.
+The applications retrieve database credentials and other sensitive values from these secrets.

 ### Describe how would you automate deploying the solution across multiple environments using CI/CD.
 To automate deployments across multiple environments, I would adopt a GitOps approach using tools like ArgoCD and FluxCD to deploy and manage applications on Kubernetes, ensuring they are always in sync with the desired state stored in Git.
 Additionally, for infrastructure provisioning, I would use CI/CD tools like GitHub Actions or GitLab CI/CD to manage Terraform deployments across different AWS accounts, applying different configurations for each environment.